 A. Redevelopment and the construction of a portion of Richfield Parkway between 66th Street and 68th Street will occur in 2017-2018.
-Inland Development has submitted a proposal for the development of approximately 250 multi-family rental units in this area (Cedar Point South), to begin construction late this year or early next year.
+Inland Development Partners has submitted a proposal (The Chamberlain) for the development of approximately 295 multi-family units in this area, to begin construction late this year or early next year.
 Everything south of 68th Street, including construction of Richfield Parkway south of 68th Street, will occur in the future, based on when and if the City receives development proposals for this area.
 There is no definitive time frame for construction of Richfield Parkway and/or redevelopment of the area south of 68th Street at this time.

 Q. When will my house be acquired / Will I have to move?

-A. Property acquisitions within the Cedar Corridor redevelopment area, with the exception of the Inland Development proposal (Cedar Point South), will not happen until redevelopment proposals are proposed in the area.
+A. Property acquisitions within the Cedar Corridor redevelopment area, with the exception of the Chamberlain proposal, will not happen until redevelopment proposals are proposed in the area.
 At that time, the developer submitting a proposal would contact the property owners within the proposed development area to negotiate purchase of their property.
 These would be voluntary sales between the developer and the property owner, and would not involve the City.
 A possible exception would be if the City Council decides to construct Richfield Parkway beyond 68th Street to the south prior to receiving any new development proposals.
 In that event, the City would acquire properties needed for the construction of the Parkway.